 “I have come away from our recent studies more convinced than ever that Earth and its inhabitants were incredibly fortunate that the 2012 eruption happened when it did,” says Daniel Baker, Colorado University.
 “If the eruption had occurred only one week earlier, Earth would have been in the line of fire.”

 Which way is up?
 There were many reports in 2020 that the North Pole has been shifting toward Russia, moving slowly like this is the best scenario.
 Let’s skip the idea of an abrupt “swap” and just hope it never comes true.
 If you’re a worrier, never research the frequency of a polar shift and how past due we are for one.

 Cyber hypothermia, cyber heatstroke, and utility terrorism.
 We know the power and utilities sectors have been targeted and compromised around the world.
 In this scenario, attackers align their execution of an attack on an operational technology infrastructure in line with actual physical weather events, thus creating a multiplier effect in their targeted areas or even limiting response to a physical intervention with a major situation like a nuclear power plant.

 The pundit hack.
 Well, I’ll stay out of politics here, but the scenario is influencing opinion and outcomes by manipulating press, news, or social media, specifically by also representing influences with false messaging to get a desired outcome.
 I’ll just leave it at that.

 Stock manipulation.
 Like No. 10 above, stock manipulation is leveraging social media and other variables in the cyber world to impact the price of a stock and then taking financial gains through buy/sell or shorts/puts.

 So we forecasted with a good degree of accuracy in 2010 what would happen by 2020.
-What do you think the next 10 years will look like?
+What do you think the next 10 years of cyber risk management will look like?
 Take a look at the Pondurance 2021 predictions for what we expect to see in the year to come.